the3deer/android-3D-model-viewer/README.md

 ![codeship badge](https://codeship.com/projects/52cf9560-deb2-0134-4203-2aaddef843aa/status?branch=master)

 This is a demo of OpenGL ES 2.0.
-It is basically an android application with a 3D renderer that can load Wavefront Obj, STL files & Collada files.
+It is basically an android application with a 3D engine that can load Wavefront OBJ, STL & DAE files.
 The purpose of this application is to learn and share how to draw using OpenGL language.

 * Wafefront format (OBJ): https://en.wikipedia.org/wiki/Wavefront_.obj_file
 * STereoLithography format (STL): https://en.wikipedia.org/wiki/STL_(file_format)
 * Collada format (DAE): https://en.wikipedia.org/wiki/COLLADA

-News (08/12/2017)
+News (17/12/2017)
 =================

 * Support for collada files with skeletal animations :)